 Our research and development expenses have related primarily to the development of our proprietary treatment for muscle cramps and spasms.
-These costs include salaries and other compensation-related costs, including stock-based compensation, for research and development employees, costs of clinical studies of our proprietary treatment, costs for consultants who we utilize to supplement our personnel, fees paid to third parties, facilities and overhead expenses, cost of laboratory supplies and other outside expenses.
+These costs include salaries and other compensation-related costs, including stock-based compensation, for research and development employees, costs of clinical studies of our proprietary treatment and related research, costs for consultants who we utilize to supplement our personnel, fees paid to third parties, insurance costs, facilities and office-related expenses, cost of laboratory supplies, travel and other outside expenses.

 Research and development activities are central to our business model.
+We have advanced our clinical efforts and expect to identify our initial drug candidate, which we believe will consist of one or two highly pure, synthesized, potent activators of transient receptor potential, or TRP, cation channel receptors.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 We expect our research and development expenses to increase in the future as we increase personnel and compensation costs, increase our research efforts, conduct proof-of-concept clinical studies and perform preclinical work of our drug product candidates.
 It is difficult to determine, with certainty, the duration and completion costs of our current or future pre-clinical programs, clinical studies and clinical trials of our drug product candidates.